General

 exceeds R500,000 over the next twelve month period, then the SDL of 1%

-months, SARS will process a credit to the employer.
-Firms who fall
+these months, SARS will process a credit to the employer.
+Firms who

-below the threshold of R500,000 may not voluntarily pay the levy.
+fall below the threshold of R500,000 may not voluntarily pay the

 In November of 2005 SARS issued a notice informing newly exempt